 Singapore Maritime Week 2018 has been specially curated to address issues that remain top-of-mind to industry professionals, paying attention to the most critical areas on technology and innovation, sustainability and manpower.
 Backed by a world-class panel of international keynote speakers, government representatives and renowned industry executives, we are excited to present a week of conferences and networking receptions that will steer the direction of discussions for this year’s foremost issues.

-Catch up on previous SMW editions with our past event photos and video snippets.
+Catch up on SMW 2018 event photos and articles.

-Find out key announcements made at SMW through the years.
+Find out key announcements made at SMW 2018.

 A.P.
 Moller - Maersk